Moreplavec64/ctf-writeups/l3ak-2025/rev/flagdle/writeup.md

 // ... function names from pctl
 ```

-There was some function and type names that contained the string but I was looking for the protobuf file that is generated when you use protoc, therefore these two stood out.
+There were some function and type names that contained the string, but I was looking for the protobuf file that is generated when you use protoc, therefore these two stood out.

 ```
 pwndbg> hexdump 0x8591f9-0x200 0x500